muhammadsalek/statistics-for-scientists/07-logistic-regression-in-public-health-research.md

-# 📊 Chapter 6: Logistic Regression in Public Health Research Part 01
+# 📊 Logistic Regression in Public Health Research

 ## *A Comprehensive Guide with Practical Applications*